flyingmachine/brave-clojure-web/content/writing-macros.md

 (with-mischief
   (println "Here's how I feel about that thing you did: " message)) ; =>
 Here's how I feel about that thing you did: Oh, big deal!
 ```

 The `println` call references the symbol `message` which we think is
 bound to the string `"Good job!"`.
 However, the `with-mischief` macro
-has created a new binding for message.
+has created a new binding for `message`.

 Notice that we didn't use syntax-quote in our macro.
 Doing so would
 actually result in an exception: